 Their prices are USD listed ($88.55), however they also give me the option to pay in NZD ($102.25).

-If I choose to pay in NZD, I’m getting a conversion rate of 0.866, compared to the current interbank rate of 0.867.
-That’s very good, and much better than what Kiwibank will give me if I pay in USD and let them convert it (it was around 2.5%, remember?)
+If I choose to pay in NZD, I’ll be getting a conversion rate of 0.866, compared to the current interbank rate of 0.867.
+That’s very good, and much better than what Kiwibank will give me if I pay in USD and let them convert it (it was around 2%, remember?)

-Therefore I make all my online bookings in NZD (assuming the rate is good), which eliminates foreign transaction fees and allows me to save my ATM withdrawn cash for other stuff.
+Therefore I often make online bookings in NZD (assuming the rate is good), which eliminates foreign transaction fees and allows me to save my ATM withdrawn cash for other stuff.

 Summary for minimising credit card fees: